quicwg/multipath/draft-ietf-quic-multipath.md

 An implementation should take care to handle different PMTU sizes across multiple paths.
-PMTU size could even differ on the same 4-tuple given that multiple path can use the same 4-tuple.
+PMTU size could even differ on the same 4-tuple given that multiple paths can use the same 4-tuple.
 As specified in {{Section 14.3 of QUIC-TRANSPORT}} the DPLPMTUD Maximum Packet Size (MPS) is maintained for each combination of local and remote IP addresses.
 One simple option, if the PMTUs are similar, is to apply the minimum PMTU of all paths to